WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/GOOGLE_COLAB/README.md

 ## Notebooks

-(You may need to adjust the paths in the notebooks to be inlign with your specific setup.
-However it should mostly lineup if you upload necessary data into the Google Colab session content)
+⚠️ **Warning:** You may need to adjust the paths in the notebooks to be inlign with your specific setup.
+However it should mostly lineup if you upload necessary data into the Google Colab session content.

 ### 1. TinyCLIP Fine-tuning (`tinyCLIP.ipynb`)
 **Purpose**: Fine-tune TinyCLIP model on small image patches for multi-label classification